jknowles/r_tutorial_ed/Tutorial1_Intro.md

 - R can check work, produce output, visualize results from other programs
 - R can do bleeding edge analysis that aren't available in proprietary packages yet
 - R is becoming more prevalent in undergraduate statistics courses

+# R's Drawbacks
+- R is based on S, which is close to 40 years old
+- R only has features that the community contributes
+- Not the ideal solution to all problems
+- R is a programming language and not a software package--steeper learning curve

 # Google Scholar Hits
 R has recently passed Stata on Google Scholar hits and it is catching up to the two major players SPSS and SAS